 How Long Does It Take to Complete a Degree at WISR?

-The BA program is a minimum of one year, and sometimes as little as two or three years if the student is actively engaged and persistent in their studies, depending on the number of previous academic credits, if any, the student has already completed.
-Generally speaking, our BA students finish their BA at WISR sooner than they would be able to elsewhere, because we don’t have a structured class schedule and students get lots of personalized attention.
+The BS program is a minimum of one year, and sometimes as little as two or three years if the student is actively engaged and persistent in their studies, depending on the number of previous academic credits, if any, the student has already completed.
+Generally speaking, our BS students finish their BS at WISR sooner than they would be able to elsewhere, because we don’t have a structured class schedule and students get lots of personalized attention.
 However, as is the case with all of our degree programs, students proceed at a pace comfortable to them, and with lots of faculty support and assistance.
+In addition, faculty review student progress every six months, and students are expected to complete the BS program in six to at most seven years.

-The MA programs, other than the MA program leading to the MFT license, generally take intensely engaged students at least two years.
-Many students choose to take longer, and a few complete the program in as little as 15 to 18 months.
-The MA leading to the MFT license must meet an extensive list of important State requirements.
-That program is now, at a minimum two and a half years, but realistically most students will take at least three years, even if they work very hard at it.
+The MS leading to the MFT license must meet an extensive list of important State requirements.
+That program is now, at a minimum two years and a half years, but realistically, most students will take at least three years, even if they work very hard at it.
 This will be especially the case, in light of the State’s new 60 semester unit requirement.
 Of course, many students choose to move at a slower pace and take longer.
 Students are expected to complete this program within seven, or at most, eight, years.

 The Doctoral program is at least three years in length (beyond the Master’s), even for intensely and energetically engaged students.
 In rare cases, a few students have finished in less than three years.
-Some students take longer, but at WISR when students take longer than six years it is because they choose to do so, rather than because of difficulties in navigating what feels like extraneous or not so meaningful requirements as is so often the case for students in many institutions.
+Some students take longer, but at WISR when students take longer than six years it is because they choose to do so, rather than because of difficulties in navigating what feels like extraneous or not so meaningful requirements as is so often the case for studnets in many institutions.
 In any case, students are expected to complete the doctoral degree in no more than seven to eight years.

 How Big and Difficult are WISR Dissertations?–I‘ve Heard Such Bad Stories from People Who Have Had to do Dissertations at various institutions.